Graduate Program Faculty

 Jacqueline Layng, Ed.D.
 (Northern Illinois University).
 Professor Layng teaches courses in broadcast, business and new technologies.
 Her research and publications include articles in Semiotica, Performance Improvement Quarterly, Business Communication Quarterly and the American Journal of Semiotics.
 She has published a book on Media Design: The Practice of Communication Technologies (Prentice Hall) and is currently working on research involving virtual communication.

 Sumitra Srinivasan, Ph.
 D. (Georgia State University).
-Associate Professor Srinivasan's teaching and research interests are in the areas of globalization, international/intercultural communication and new media technologies.
+Professor Srinivasan's teaching and research interests are in the areas of globalization, international/intercultural communication and new media technologies.
 Her educational background in physics, computer science and communication advises her research approach and her international exposure offers unique perspectives to various communication topics.
 She has presented and published over 30 national and international conferences.
 Her most recent publication is "A World News: Cultivating Newspaper Reading and a Global Focus" at NCA's Virtual Faculty Lounge in 2012.
 Her research paper "Coding, Encoding, Decoding" was placed among the top 6 at the prestigious international conference, Cultural Studies Now, held in 2007, at The University of East London.